rplaurberg/Cosmatesque/README.md

 >Rule: `2 *`,

-"add twice the previous number" (to nothign else) produces powers of two:
+"add twice the previous number" (to nothing else) produces powers of two:

 >Values: `1 2 4 8 16 32 64 128 256 512 ...`